qiongzhu/multiarch-on-aarch64/ReadMe.md

 # multiarch-on-aarch64

 **multiarch-on-aarch64** is to enable an execution of different multi-architecture containers / programs by QEMU [1] and binfmt_misc [2].
-It is very similar to qemu-user-static [3].
-The main difference is that *multiarch-on-aarch64* works on aarch64 hosts while *qemu-user-static* works on x86_64 hosts.
+It is very similar to multiarch/qemu-user-static [3].
+The main difference is that *multiarch-on-aarch64* works on aarch64 hosts while *multiarch/qemu-user-static* works on x86_64 hosts.

 Here are examples with Docker [4].